civol/HDLRuby/README.md

  * `sw`: represents a set of slide switches, their number is set to match the bit-width of the attached signal.

  * `bt`: represents a set of push buttons, their number is set to match the bit-width of the attached signal.

+ * `text`: Represents a text input box whose content is interpreted as an expression.
+The syntax of the expression follows Ruby, and the available variables include the board's display objects.
+For example, if a set of LEDs is named `leds`, it will be accessible as a variable.

+ * `hook`: Attaches a signal to the board without displaying.
+It can be used as a variable in `text` expressions, similar to display objects.

  * `led`: represents a set of LEDs, their number is set to match the bit-width of the attached signal.